maucoen/UnrealNavigation/README.md

 ## Current Progress

-A few demonstrations of ORB-SLAM operating on an Unreal Engine simulation have been performed in uncommon environments.
+A few demonstrations of ORB-SLAM operating on a real-time Unreal Engine simulation have been performed in uncommon environments.

-Here is an asteroid field:
+Here is an asteroid field (10x speed):

 ![Asteroid ORBSLAM](https://github.com/maucoen/UnrealNavigation/blob/Navigation/WebContent/asteroidslam.gif "Asteroid field ORB SLAM")